galecia/openlibrary-utils/README.md

 The suite of programs retrieves bibliographic data and Open Library pages for a set of identified books, organizes these for selection based on quality, and makes appropriate changes to the MARC records based on the library's requirements.
 In addition, statistics about book downloads are obtained via simple integration with the bit.ly URL shortening service.

+_Note: this code is provided as a starting point; familiarity with python and the MARC file format will be required to customize and deploy in a production environment._

 This project was supported by a Library Services and Technology Act (LSTA) granted to Santa Clara County Library District (SCCLD) from the California State Library to fund the exploration of the effect of including public domain e-books in the library's catalog for discovery by users, and to observe whether e-book use would increase for the selected books.
 The project was conducted between July 2013 and June 2014.

 ## Documentation & Resources